Reinterpretation of evidence advanced for neo- oogenesis in mammals, in terms of a finite oocyte reserve

 It is significant that the culture medium used to derive the FGSC lines was used initially for the derivation of SSC lines .
 In the adult mouse testis, c-kit is expressed by differentiating spermatogonia, but not by undifferentiated, testis repopulating SSC [63, 81].
 C-kit expression was analysed in the first SSC lines to be isolated , and found to be absent from undifferentiated, proliferating SSC and confined to differentiating derivatives.

-, premeiotic DNA replication is a terminal differentiating event in the oogonium as a sexually undifferentiated precursor cell.
+Therefore, the capacity of oogonia to proliferate (without resumption of c-kit expression) in medium optimised for SSC would provide an additional example of the sex-independent properties of male and female germ cells up to the stage of growth arrest [122, 124].
+To paraphrase Baltus et al. , premeiotic DNA replication is a terminal differentiating event in the oogonium as a sexually undifferentiated precursor cell.
 By extrapolation of this insight, the premeiotic oogonia in the postnatal ovary have not yet undergone the differentiation process, and may be prone to resume mitosis provided that specific culture requirements are met.
 This hypothesis is developed in the legend to Figure 1.

 (g) Implications of lack of c-kit expression by FGSC and oogonia

-is resistance to the effects of BU (as in SSC, see section (iii)).
+A predicted consequence of the lack of c-kit expression by FGSC of Zou et al. is resistance to the effects of BU (as in SSC, see section (iii)).
 Therefore, BU administration should not eliminate this purported stem-cell population in vivo and oogenesis should resume with time, as is observed for spermatogenesis in the BU-treated male mouse .
 However as noted in section (iii), the converse is observed as BU treatment leads to extinction of female fertility [7, 80].
 This provides circumstantial evidence against FGSC acting as facultative stem cells to support neo- oogenesis in vivo, either during homeostasis or following ovotoxic damage.
 By the same rationale, the lack of c-kit expression by growth-arrested oogonia [121–123] argues against their status as functional stem cell progenitors of ooyctes in vivo.